England hold slim advantage over South Africa

 Elgar was bowled through the gate and Keegan Petersen lost his off stump offering no shot.
 Kyle Verryenne nibbled behind and when Wiann Mulder chased a wide one to offer an edge, Robinson had four in his first spell.

-While England were relentless, South Africa were timid, looking every inch an inexperienced side that had not played any cricket in the two weeks since they lost the second Test.
+England were relentless, South Africa timid, looking every inch an inexperienced side that had not played any cricket in the two weeks since they lost the second Test.

 Broad took over in an excellent spell after lunch, getting extra bounce to have Khaya Zondo caught at point, persuading Keshav Maharaj to under-edge on to his own stumps and inducing last man Anrich Nortje to chip to mid-off.